Misaka-ZeroTwo/Misaka-ZeroTwo/README.md

-- 👋 Hi, This is Misaka_ZeroTwo, aka Killla
+- Hi, This is Misaka_ZeroTwo, aka Killla
-- 👀 I’m interested in Computer Engineer and Game Design
+- I’m interested in Computer Engineer and Game Design
-- 🌱 I’m currently learning C#
+- I’m currently learning C#
+- I'm a SCP:SL plugin dev

 <!---
 zhaguanyang/zhaguanyang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.